Gibberlings3/Murneth/readme.md

 ## Overview

-This is an NPC mod for Baldur's Gate: Enhanced Edition or either of the Baldur's Gate conversions, Tutu or BGT-WeiDU.
+This is an NPC mod for Baldur's Gate: Enhanced Edition or one of the Baldur's Gate conversions, Tutu, BGT, or EET.
 It adds one new joinable character, Mur'Neth the Ghaunadan.

 ## More Information